amoeher/MizuFace/README.md

 ## 🚀 Installation
 1. Download the latest release from [Releases](../../releases).
-2. Extract and run the app on your PC.
+2. Install the apk in your Android Phone.
 3. Configure IP and port to match VSeeFace or VNyan settings.
 4. Select your camera, and start tracking!